Riverscapes/PBR/workshops/2024/summit-creek-volunteer-day.md

 ## Lunch and Snacks

-Please bring your own lunch and snacks to keep you going throughout the day.
-You will also want to bring plenty of water and a refillable water bottle (we will have some water jugs for refilling).
+A light lunch will be available for volunteers thanks to our local Texas Roadhouse.
+You will also want to bring plenty of water and other other snack or drinks you will need to workoutside for several hours.